JetBrains/kotlin-web-site/pages/docs/reference/collection-write.md

 For lists, you can also specify the index where the elements should be inserted.
 Other elements of the argument collection will follow it preserving their order.

+`addAll()` adds every element of the argument object to a list or a set.
+The argument can be an `Iterable`, a `Sequence`, or an `Array`.
+The types of the receiver and the argument may be different, for example, you can add all items from a `Set` to a `List`.

+When called on lists, `addAll()` adds elements in the same order as they go in the argument.
+Additionally, you can specify the position where the first element of the argument should be inserted.
+Starting from this position, the elements of the receiver will be shifted to the end to let the argument elements follow the first of them.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">